vifeng/TicketToTheMoon/tickettothemoon_BackEnd/DEVLOG.md

 - error message : `The import javax.persistence cannot be resolved` :
   The javax.persistence package was moved to a newly named dependency (jakarta.persistence.
 The persistence package is part of the larger JPA (Java Persistence API).
 See Intro to JPA. https://stackoverflow.com/questions/15598210/the-import-javax-persistence-cannot-be-resolved/74996933#74996933

+# Technologies choice

+## Record for Dto

+Java implemented Records that are used for DTOs mainly.
+Thus, there is no need for lombok wihch with I had some issues with.
+Lombok could still be used for other purposes such as entities.
+I didn't because it doesn't work with code coverage.

+## Mapstruct

+Mapstruct is used to map entities to DTOs and vice versa.
+It is a code generator that generates the mapping code at compile time.
+Firstly, I used ModelMapper but it is not compatible with the Java Record feature.
+It does seems more easy than ModelMapper to use and configure.